Skip to main content

 S.D.
 Codified Laws § 26-10-25South Carolina Civil Statute of Limitations

-Three years of date of incident
+Three years from the date of the incident

-Yes, within three years of the alleged act; or three years of the time of discovery
+Yes, within three years of the alleged act or three years of the time of discovery

 Tennessee